 When can I change my nose piercing?

-Most piercers can change the ends or downsize the post during healing process, said Nasta.
+Most piercers can change the ends or downsize the post during the healing process, said Nasta.
 But you shouldn’t insert a new piece of jewelry until the site is completely healed.
 When you’re ready, visit your piercer to get help with the changeout.